ashtonesawyer/Project-Scheduler/README.md

 ### Elements
 #### Project Scheduler
 This is the main driver of the project.
 It manages all of the data and interfaces with Google Calendar.
+There are currently relatively minor bugs with the scheduler, namely difficulty parsing free time when there are overlapping events already in the calendar.
 #### GUI
 This is still in progress.
 It takes user input, error checks as needed, and parses it for the project